MtnBiker/historical-streets-la/ImplementationNotes.md

 https://stackoverflow.com/questions/62649100/why-is-an-existing-javascript-function-not-found-generating-uncaught-referenceer/62649412#62649412 showed to add window.editMap = editMap to streets.js

-Now the problem is (but may check a few other things first related to my inclding jS via render partials.) streets.js:220 Uncaught TypeError: L.Control.Draw is not a constructor
+Now the problem is (but may check a few other things first related to my inclding jS via render partials.) streets.js:220 Uncaught TypeError: L.Control.Draw is not a constructor.
+Drawing tools and opacity slider missing.
+Same issue as earlier
+`import 'leaflet-draw' `to `application.js` moved the problem along Uncaught TypeError: $(...).imageMapResize is not a function  at editMap `yarn add leaflet-bing-layer` and added to  `application.js`

+Trying to solve `69:234 Uncaught TypeError: L.BingLayer is not a constructor` but didn't help, but still probably a good thing to do